Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 ## Task 2
 * Objective: analyze and design your company's jobs using [ONET](https://www.onetonline.org/)
 ***
 ### Managers
-* ONET-SOC code and title: 11-9021.00 - Construction Managers
+* ONET-SOC code and title:11-9021.00 - Construction Managers
 1. 5 most important tasks they carry out (provide the importance score, in Details):
 * Plan, schedule, or coordinate construction project activities to meet deadlines.
 * Prepare and submit budget estimates, progress reports, or cost tracking reports.